 The Company will spend its available funds to further its stated business objectives.
-Specifically, the available funds will be spent on the process of acquiring precious metal exploration properties to explore and develop in the Pacific Northwest Region of North America.
+Specifically, the available funds will be spent on the process of acquiring precious metal exploration properties to explore and develop in British Columbia, Canada and the western United States.
 There may be circumstances where, for sound business reasons, a reallocation of funds may be necessary in order for the Company to achieve its stated business objectives.